Fats Domino Fast Facts

 Birth place: New Orleans, Louisiana

-Children: Antoinette, Antoine III, Andrea, Andre, Anatole, Anola, Adonica, and Antonio
+Children: Antoinette, Antoine III, Andrea, Andre, Anatole, Anola, Adonica and Antonio

 Other Facts:

-Has sold over 65 million albums.
+Sold over 65 million albums.

-Has sold over 65 million albums.
+Sold over 65 million albums.

-"Blueberry Hill," "Ain't That a Shame" and "I'm Walkin'" are some of his biggest hits.
+"Blueberry Hill," "Ain't That a Shame" and "I'm Walkin'" were some of his biggest hits.

 The singer Chubby Checker's stage name was a word play on Fats Domino.